-Dr. Kim E. Alexander is the Executive Director of the Clemson University Institute for Global Road Safety and Security (CU-IGRSS).
+Dr. Kim E. Alexander is Clemson University's founding Executive Director of the Institute for Global Road Safety and Security (CU-IGRSS).
 She is a faculty member in the College of Engineering and Science and also reports to the Vice President of Research.
 Dr. Alexander leads an interdisciplinary team of researchers and educators focused on the human-vehicle-road interface.

 Dr. Alexander's primary research interests include attitudinal, cognitive, behavioral, cultural, and social aspects and underlying forces related to road users with the goal of enhancing the safety of the human-vehicle-road environment.
 As a researcher and educator, she is working to conduct critical research and create new teaching and outreach program capabilities to address the broader challenges of road safety by developing effective interventions and products.

 Dr. Alexander's research has crossed the boundaries of traditional transportation safety education and includes studies on the influence of risk perception training on road safety education programs and behavioral influence program development for particular subpopulations (including children, young and novice drivers, college age, and military personnel).
 She has conducted research for both private industry and federal agencies and has served as a paper reviewer for journals and conferences.

 Dr. Alexander has a strong interest in the synergy of research, teaching, as well as public and private partnerships to address the global public health and development burden of road traffic crashes.
 She is author and co-author of numerous publications, patents, and technical reports and has served as PI and Co-PI on grant awards totaling over $5 million.